Growth Metrics

 Zillow (ZG) Non-Current Debt (2017 - 2021)

-Zillow (ZG) has disclosed Non-Current Debt for 7 consecutive years, with $1.3 billion as the latest value for Q4 2021.
+Zillow has reported Non-Current Debt over the past 5 years, most recently at $1.3 billion for Q4 2021.

 • Non-Current Debt was $1.3 billion for Q4 2021 at Zillow, down from $1.8 billion in the prior quarter.